 Solution: Get higher returns on your money

-Putting your money in a certificate of deposit is a good middle ground that gets you higher returns than regular or high-interest savings accounts while avoiding most of the risk that comes with investing.
+Putting your money in a CD is a good middle ground that gets you higher returns than regular or high-interest savings accounts while avoiding most of the risk that comes with investing.
 When you lock your money down for one to five years in a CD, you're locking into a particular interest rate.

 The risk is that if interest rates go up, the interest on your money won't — because you've locked in.

-To reduce this risk, you can consider putting your money in a one-year certificate of deposit that will lock in the interest rate but won't force you to stick to it for too long if interest rates do go up.
+To reduce this risk, you can consider putting your money in a one-year CD that will lock in the interest rate but won't force you to stick to it for too long if interest rates do go up.

 The next year you could simply put your money in another one-year CD and reap the benefits of higher interest all over again.

 5. Not having a retirement plan